-Attached and wholly incorporated by reference is an interim, criminal section master calendar detailing, inter alia, through June and July 2020 the specific three (3) criminal judges sitting weekly.
-For reasons such as vacations, the appended, temporary criminal section master calendar is subject to change with the judges among a given judicial team exchanging, in whole or part, the otherwise assigned courtroom weeks.
+For reasons such as vacations, the attached, interim criminal section master calendar is subject to change with the judges among a given judicial team exchanging, in whole or part, the otherwise assigned courtroom weeks.

-To maximize the use of the three (3), operational criminal courts, the judge listed to sit in a certain week will promptly notify the team's other two (2) judges of any one half (1/2) or greater day period when he or she does not need the courtroom so as a colleague judge believes appropriate he or she may then list his or her case(s).
-If during a given week one (1) of the judicial criminal teams has no cause to utilize its courtroom for a one-half (1/2) day period or greater, the president judge and/or criminal liaison are to be promptly notified and will in turn make that courtroom available for that timeframe to a judge of another team.
-The criminal judges will be scheduled to sit in courtroom Nos.
+To maximize the use of the operational criminal courts, the judge(s) listed to sit in a certain week will promptly notify the team's other member(s) of any one-half (1/2) or greater day period when he or she does not need the courtroom so as a colleague jurists believes appropriate he or she may then list his or her case(s).
+If during a given week one of the judicial criminal teams (A, B, C) has no cause to utilize its courtroom for a one-half (1/2) day period or greater, the president judge and/or criminal liaison are to be promptly notified and will in turn make that courtroom available for that timeframe to a judge of another team.

+The three (3) criminal judges listed weekly from the present until September 11, 2020, will continue to be scheduled to sit in courtroom Nos.
 1, 2 and 3.
-(Counsel and/or any other interested party should contact the chambers of the assigned judge to learn in a specific week what courtroom the judge will be sitting.)
+As of September 14, 2020, when six (6) judges will begin presiding daily, courtroom Nos.
+1, 2, 3, 4, 5 and 6 will be utilized.
+(Counsel and/or any other interested party should contact the chambers of the assigned judge to learn in a specific week what courtroom the he or she will be sitting.)